Sustainability

 Emerald recognises that people are its greatest asset and integral to a sustainable and profitable Company and as such is committed to ensuring the health and safety of all personnel.

 The Company aims to provide a work environment that prevents serious injuries.
-As the Okvau Gold Project and Dingo Range Gold Project progresses, the Company adapts its health and safety practices and procedures accordingly.
+As the Okvau Gold Project, Memot Gold Project and Dingo Range Gold Project progresses, the Company adapts its health and safety practices and procedures accordingly.
 By empowering employees and fostering a culture that proactively detects and reduces risk, as well as striving for continuous safety improvement, Emerald believes it can achieve a zero-harm workplace.

 Emerald records and reports health and safety performance using two main metrics.